Alexander Merkx

-Alexander Merkx (born 20 March 1994) is a Dutch darts player who competes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
-He won 2024 PDC Challenge Tour 21.
+Alexander Merkx (born 20 March 1994) is a Dutch darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) tournaments.
+He has won three WDF titles and was the winner of two PDC Challenge Tour titles in 2024.
+He made his PDC World Darts Championship debut at the 2025 event.

 Career

-He made his PDC European Tour debut in the 2019 Dutch Darts Masters, but lost 6–1 to Glen Durrant.
-Merkx also made his first final on the BDO/WDF circuit that year, losing 6-3 to Martin Barratt at the Lithuania Open.
+He made his PDC European Tour debut at the 2019 Dutch Darts Masters, but lost 6–1 to Glen Durrant.
+Merkx also made his first final on the BDO/WDF circuit that year, losing to Martin Barratt 6–3 at the Lithuania Open.

 Merkx became a WDF Tour regular in 2022, winning ranking titles in Lithuania and Switzerland.
-He qualified for the 2023 WDF World Championships, winning his first game against Arjan Konterman before losing to Dennis Nilsson in the Last 16.
+He qualified for the 2023 WDF World Championship, winning his first game against Arjan Konterman before losing to Dennis Nilsson in the Last 16.

 Merkx won a third WDF title in January 2024 when he triumphed at the Romanian Open.
-He also enjoyed success on the 2024 PDC Challenge Tour series, winning a title and securing a spot at the 2025 PDC World Championship through the Order of Merit.
+He claimed his first two PDC Challenge Tour titles during the 2024 season, winning events 16 and 21.
+By finishing fourth on the 2024 Challenge Tour Order of Merit, Merkx secured a place at the 2025 PDC World Championship, his debut at the tournament.
+He defeated Stephen Burton 3–0 to progress to the second round, where he lost 3–1 to 15th seed Chris Dobey.

+In January 2026, Merkx attended PDC Q-School.
+In his seventh Q-School attempt, he earned a two-year PDC Tour Card for the first time through his placement on the European Q-School Order of Merit.

+Personal life

+Merkx is from the village of Hapert in North Brabant, Netherlands.
+Outside of darts, he works as a caravan salesman.